 How it works.

 You answer 100 questions about what you've actually seen your kid do.
-I run them through 9 frameworks.
+Tiger Kids runs them through 9 frameworks.
 You get a personalised report.
 Here's what's actually inside that.

 Three steps.